Lenoxnguyen2014/lenoxnguyen2014/README.md

 ## Professional Goals 🚀
 <br/>

-- **Career Development:** Focused on furthering my career in software development, specifically in roles that leverage my leadership experience and technical skills in building impactful tech solutions.
+- **Career Development:** Eager to leverage my strong technical skills in software development to build impactful tech solutions, and actively seeking opportunities to grow into leadership roles.
-- **Continuous Learning:** Committed to ongoing professional development by staying updated with the latest tech trends and advancing my coding skills. 📈
+- **Continuous Learning:** Fueling my growth as a developer by actively participating in hackathons and collaborating with talented peers to tackle new challenges and stay ahead of the curve. 📈

 ## Connect with Me 📬
 <br/>